 Therefore, pay attention to whether your jaw is clenching.
 Almost everyone with jaw pain does this, but many people do not know this about themselves.
 By being aware of this, you can unlearn it.
 Your jaws should only touch each other when you chew and not otherwise.
 By relaxing your jaw muscles as often as possible and constantly controlling yourself, you will unlearn jaw clenching and your jaw muscles can relax.

 There are also several other things you can do.
 For example, wearing a mouthguard to prevent teeth grinding at night helps to reduce wear and tear on the teeth.
 It also ensures that you’ll develop less tension in your jaw muscles at night.

 There are several exercises you can do to help relax your jaw muscles.
 I describe this below.

 Jaw pain relief exercise 1: Improving the mobility of your neck

-The first exercise we’ll discuss focusses on improving the mobility of your neck.
-Especially the upper part of your neck effects the mobility of your jaw.
+The first exercise we’ll discuss focuses on improving the mobility of your neck.
+Especially the upper part of your neck affects the mobility of your jaw.